 FUEL WASTE: Whether a light-duty car, SUV or pickup, or commercial truck, needless idling burns hard earned dollars or company profits through the tailpipe.
-At $2.75/gal, an averaged sized car like a Toyota Camry can cost around $100 annually when idling excessively while parked.
+At $3.25/gal, an averaged sized car like a Toyota Camry can cost around $125 annually when idling excessively while parked.
 The average light-duty vehicle burns 0.375 gal/hr.; heavy-duty up to one gal/hr.
+According the the Office of Energy Efficiency & Renewable Energy, "Idling an Engine for as Little as 10 Seconds Will Use More Fuel than Stopping and Restarting the Vehicle" (up to 30 seconds for heavy-duty vehicles).

 ENGINE WEAR: For every two minutes of idling, one mile could be traveled.
 "Ghost miles" accumulate on an idling engine.
-According to reliable sources, including the study: Oak Ridge National Laboratory Operations Best Practices Guide: Idle Reduction, "Excessive idling can create engine wear and carbon soot buildup in the engine and components".
+According to reliable sources, including the study: Oak Ridge National Laboratory Summary of OEM Idling Recommendations from Vehicle Owner’s Manuals, "Excessive idling can create engine wear and carbon soot buildup in the engine and components".
 This can lead to shortened life of motor oil, spark plugs and exhaust systems, plus decreased fuel mileage and the need to adhere to a "severe duty" maintenance schedule.
 For similar reasons, many owners manuals recommend avoiding excessive idling.
 For heavy-duty vehicle engine wear, read engine manufacturer's information on the Heavy-Duty page.

 LIGHT-DUTY VEHICLES: Overall, the latest light-duty gasoline-powered vehicles have come a long way in reducing harmful exhaust chemicals, such as carbon monoxide, nitrogen oxide, sulfur dioxide, hydrocarbons, and benzene.
 But there are still factors where this exhaust is harmful to humans.
 A catalytic converter cannot render these chemical emissions less harmful until warmed up (a catalytic converter warms up faster when a vehicle is driven as opposed to idling).
 A caravan of idling vehicles, such as at a drive-thru or a school pickup queue greatly increase these emissions.
 Idling emissions are more toxic during hot and cold weather extremes.
 And carbon monoxide poisoning remains a threat for occupants of idling vehicles in enclosed spaces or in deep snow banks.

 Greenhouse gas emissions from vehicles, chiefly carbon dioxide (CO2), contribute to climate change.
-Overwhelming scientific evidence, including from NASA, NOAA, the IPCC, Politifact, even the Pentagon, link climate change and global warming — in part from human activities — to the highest temperatures ever recorded on Earth, melting polar ice caps, rising sea levels, increasingly severe weather events, droughts, wildfires, flooding, and to the threat of many plant and animal species.
+Overwhelming scientific evidence, including from the Executive Summary of the Fourth National Climate Assessment (NCA4), NASA, NOAA, the IPCC, even the Department of Defense, link climate change and global warming — in part from human activities — to the highest temperatures ever recorded on Earth, melting polar ice caps, rising sea levels, increasingly severe weather events, droughts, wildfires, flooding, and to the threat of many plant and animal species.
 And global warming caused by human emissions has most likely intensified the drought in California by 15 to 20 percent, scientists say.

 Many of us are aware of conserving and saving energy, from turning off lights when leaving a room, to recycling.
 Turning off the keys of our parked vehicles is a simple energy conserving habit to get into.